 EXCHANGING YOUR LICENCE

-If you wish to exchange your licence for a full British licence you need to send the following to the DVLA:
+If you wish to exchange your license for a full British license you need to send the following to the DVLA:

 1. Completed application form D1